HowToDoInJava

 fun = 123; //Error

-Generics allows to create a component that can work over a variety of types rather than a single one. e.g.
+Generics allows creating a component that can work over a variety of types rather than only a single type.

 function throwBack<T>(arg: T): T { //Function return the parameter as it is